The Dance of the Twisted Bull

-The runway show for Twisted Bull was staged on 6 October 2001, during Paris Fashion Week, at the headquarters of the Stade Français sports club.
-It was his first collection following his departure from Givenchy and the sale of his company to the Gucci Group in 2001.
+The runway show for Twisted Bull was staged during Paris Fashion Week on 6 October 2001 at the headquarters of the Stade Français sports club.
+It was McQueen's first collection following his departure from Givenchy and the sale of his company to the Gucci Group in 2001.
 Compared to his previous seasons, which tended to be theatrical and artistic, the runway show was simple, and the clothing designs were unusually commercial.
-McQueen confirmed this was a business decision intended to drive sales for his first season under Gucci.
+McQueen confirmed that this was a business decision intended to drive sales for his first season under Gucci.
 Sales for the collection were reportedly strong.

 Reception for Twisted Bull was mostly positive, especially from British journalists, who highlighted the accessible designs and polished presentation.
 American journalists were less impressed, particularly with the dressmaking.
 The most noted look from the collection was a showpiece dress made to look as though its torso was pierced through by spears, which later appeared in both stagings of the retrospective exhibition Alexander McQueen: Savage Beauty.
 Other looks appeared in the 2022 retrospective exhibition Lee Alexander McQueen: Mind, Mythos, Muse.

 Background

 British designer Alexander McQueen was known in the fashion industry for his imaginative, sometimes controversial designs.
+During his nearly twenty-year career, he explored a broad range of ideas and themes, including romanticism, femininity, sexuality, and death.
 His collections were strongly historicist, referencing and reworking historical narratives and concepts.
 His fashion shows were theatrical to the point of verging on performance art.
 The runway shows for his last two collections before The Dance of the Twisted Bull had both been in this mode: Voss (Spring/Summer 2001) was staged as a voyeuristic look inside a stereotypical insane asylum, while the set dressing for What A Merry-Go-Round (Autumn/Winter 2001) included an actual carousel ride.